baliganikhil/JS_Grid/README.md

 * If an existing row was modified, it will have U (Updated)
 * If an existing row was deleted, it will have D (Deleted)

 Using this, we can easily find out what happened to that row.

-A function (soon to be updated) will allow you to get the data in a JSON format directly based on Asterisk.
+A function `tableToJson` allows you to get the data in a JSON format directly based on Asterisk - Only relevant (deleted, modified, new with values) will be returned.
+The syntax is:

+        tableToJson('myGrid');

+... where myGrid is the Id parameter that you had used to render the table, it's basically the Id of the Div in which the table was rendered.
+This function returns an array.

 ####Multi Select
 There are some instances when we want to select a single row only, and some when we want to select multiple rows.
 In such cases, the multiSelect param will be most useful.
 It is a true or false value